iliatcymbal/base-koa/README.md

 ## API
 All urls has public and private mode.
 Public urls start with `public/` and do not require any authenticating credentials.
 Private urls require special cookie (ECSID) in every request.
+Do not forget to use `withCredentials` flag for CORS stuff https://developer.mozilla.org/ru/docs/Web/API/XMLHttpRequest/withCredentials

 ### User API
 `public/login` _post_ { username, password } - by default there is one user in the system with `admin/admin` credentials.